swan-io/boxed/docs/docs/array.md

 ## Array.keepMap(array, func)

-Returns an array containing the `Option.Some` values return by `func` for each array item.
+Returns an array containing the `Option.Some` values returned by `func` for each array item.

 This function can be useful to refine the types of an array.